 Practices of Looking

-This unit provides you with the grounding in the conventions of academic writing and discourse in film and media studies.
+This unit is designed to provide you with grounding in the conventions of academic writing and discourse in film and media studies.
 Through the examination of codes and conventions of reading images in contemporary culture, you will be introduced to a range of theoretical models and debates.

 Storytelling and Staging